JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * [Populatio](https://ldjam.com/events/ludum-dare/47/populatio) my game!  really proud.
 This was inspired and didnt take that long.
 I forgot to mention in the notes is that my git repo is in the zip with the game so they can walk through the whole history of its development.
 * [Mels Bells](https://ldjam.com/events/ludum-dare/47/mels-bells) This is an awesome rhythm game and with a few tweaks I think I would love it.
 As is I beat it but it was super hard and I never felt any level of ownership of the skills required to beat the boss.  #inspiration
 * [Energy Loop](https://ldjam.com/events/ludum-dare/47/energy-loop) there are loads of other puzzlescript games with source probably in each of the game jams.
 This isnt inspiration but I would be interested to see how they made this.
-* [Mousehard](https://ldjam.com/events/ludum-dare/47/mouseherd) really cool like the dreamcast game chu chu rocket about cats made in l√∂ve and I might enjoy looking at this source.
+* [Mousehard](https://ldjam.com/events/ludum-dare/47/mouseherd) really cool like the dreamcast game chu chu rocket about cats made in löve and I might enjoy looking at this source.
 * [Dante Slumbers](https://ldjam.com/events/ludum-dare/47/dante-slumbers) Totally pro.
 This is nearly as polished as like an NES game and it looks and plays amazing.  the menus are great and its got a TON of character.
 Code is on Github.
 This person really knows their shit and are jam pros!
 Also they have their own engine port or something on github called GLOV.js Examples:
 * [Magical Marissas Trouble through Time](https://ldjam.com/events/ludum-dare/47/magical-marissas-troubles-with-time) a fun ball tilter pinball type thing with clunky (but possibly fixable) physics and colliders and stuff)
 * [DeedsLoop](https://ldjam.com/events/ludum-dare/47/deedzloop) made with catsoft game creator.
 This had a really fun 3rd person controller with a cute player character.  unlimited doublejump and fun bouncy primatives and a colorful plasticy look and Id love to play a longer game in a fall guys like deal.